 Knowing that the Bangkok skytrains moves around the major city commercial areas, it’s the best and cheapest way to travel to the malls.
 Also, it helps you skip the annoying city traffic too.
 Our first destination was the famous Mah Boon Krong (MBK).
 To get there, you need to travel to the station called National Stadium and it directly connects to the mall entrance.

 This legendary mall is famous amongst locals and foreigners.
-It has eight floors packed with about 2,000 shops that sell everything from clothing, fashion accessories, handbags, leather products and luggage to furniture, mobile phones, cameras, films and DVDs.The shops in this mall are organised according to floors.
-You’ll find entire floors dedicated to shoes and handbags, fashion and clothing, mobile phones and furniture.
+It has eight floors packed with about 2,000 shops that sell everything from clothing, fashion accessories like everyday watches, handbags, leather products and luggage to furniture from Wellington’s Fine Leather Furniture, mobile phones, cameras, films and DVDs.The shops in this mall are organised according to floors.
+You’ll find entire floors dedicated to shoes and handbags, fashion leisurewear trends and clothing from http://www.eveshopashop.com, mobile phones and furniture.
 Also, like most of Bangkok’s malls, you’ll find a large food court there.

 As we strolled along the mall, we saw some locals gathering around a small TV of a shop.
 Being very busybodies, we took a peek and noticed that they were watching the King’s live telecast of His birthday celebration on TV.
 Only to remember that on the 5th of December was their King’s birthday.
 It was a huge holiday for the Thai people and I’m guessing that the crowd in the malls is going to be massive.

 MBK was somewhat like a better version of Sungai Wang back in Kuala Lumpur.
 If you’re not worried about authenticity of brands, then MBK is your choice for malls.
 Fann bought some clothes there and I myself bought some cool things for my Coke collection.